Content is copyright © KatsBits™ 2000-2013. All Rights Reserved.

-In the previous tutorial, Doom 3 lighting principles, we ran through what is effectively a method for 'indoor' lighting using the default 'point' light setup; i.e. lighting that makes use of there being a number of light sources available which illuminate a scene using standard volumetric point lighting (more on this later).
+In the previous tutorial, "Lighting principles in idTech games", we ran through what is effectively a process applicable largely to 'indoor' lighting using the default 'point' light setup; i.e. lighting that makes use of there being a number of light sources available which illuminate a scene using standard volumetric point lighting (more on this later).

 The same principle gets tricky to use for 'outdoor' scenes precisely because it is based on Doom 3's standard 'point' lights; what outdoor scenes need is 'area light(ing)', but as Doom 3 doesn't have that, this tutorial will discuss a method to approximate it using what's available.

 As with the previous tutorial it's assumed that you know a little bit about editing; how to create, place and edit light entities, and move around the editor.

 Lights in Doom 3 have three basic settings all of which are based on 'point' illumination, that is, light emitting from a point in space rather than a 'volume' or 'area' of space.

 'Point' ^ lights work by basically spherically projecting light from a point in space (the light entities 'point of origin' [POO] or 'centre point') so it fades in a spherical pattern towards the light volumes bounding box limits.
 This is the most commonly used type of light.
 Point lights create 'hotspots' or 'spotting' if placed to close to surfaces (as shown below).

 'point' light showing illumination effect